 Women’s Health

-Several studies have examined aloe vera’s potential benefits in women’s health, specifically focusing on menopausal symptoms.
-One randomized controlled trial assessed the impact of aloe vera vaginal cream versus estrogen cream in postmenopausal women with vaginal atrophy.
-Results indicated that aloe vera was equally effective in enhancing vaginal health index scores and reducing symptoms compared to estrogen cream, with no significant adverse effects noted (21).
+Several studies have examined aloe vera’s potential benefits for women’s health, specifically focusing on menopausal symptoms.
+One carefully controlled study assessed the impact of aloe vera vaginal cream versus estrogen cream in postmenopausal women with vaginal atrophy (thinning, drying, and inflammation of the vaginal walls).

-Aloe vera can also reduce nipple pain and irritation in breastfeeding mothers.
-A systematic review and meta-analysis found that aloe vera gel decreased nipple pain and improved irritation more than the control (22).
+Aloe vera may also help reduce nipple pain and irritation in breastfeeding mothers.
+A thorough review of multiple studies found that aloe vera gel decreased nipple pain and improved irritation more than the control treatments in studies (22).

 Risks and Side Effects